published on 18 January 2012

-The cuneiform script proper emerges out of pictographic proto-writing in the later 4th millennium BC.
-Mesopotamia's "proto-literate" period spans the 35th to 32nd centuries BC.
-The first documents unequivocally written in the Sumerian language date to the 31st century, found at Jemdet Nasr.
+The cuneiform script proper emerges out of pictographic proto-writing in the later 4th millennium BCE.
+Mesopotamia's "proto-literate" period spans the 35th to 32nd centuries BCE.
+The first documents unequivocally written in the Sumerian language date to the 31st century BCE, found at Jemdet Nasr.

 The Sumerians of the Uruk period used clay tokens to count their agricultural and manufactured foods.
 They would place the tokens in hollow clay containers and mark the lids with the number of tokens inside.
 They impressed a picture of the token inside as many times as the amount of tokens.
 Later they realized that they did not have to use both the tokens and the scripture on the containers, so they started using only the scripture.
 For example, to avoid making 100 pictures to represent 100 tokens they started making symbols for 100 tokens.
 Thus writing began.

 Originally, pictograms were either drawn on clay tablets in vertical columns with a pen made from a sharpened reed stylus, or incised in stone.
 This early style lacked the characteristic wedge shape of the strokes.

 From about 2900 BCE, many pictographs began to lose their original function, and a given sign could have various meanings depending on context.
 The sign inventory was reduced from some 1,500 signs to some 600 signs, and writing became increasingly phonological.
 Determinative signs were re-introduced to avoid ambiguity.